3 New Year's Resolutions to Improve Sales Results

 Also think about what types of spontaneous recognition can happen.
 Encourage your sales managers to send out congratulatory emails when someone hits a milestone or makes a particularly impressive sale.
 Think about how you can incorporate special recognition into your sales meetings.
 And don't forget to set aside some budget for spontaneous sales contests and spiffs.

 Need some expert advice?
-Netpique sales outsourcing has been helping companies achieve better sales results for decades.
+Netpique sales channel solutions has been helping companies achieve better sales results for decades.